HoundMediumFrance

 Frequently Asked Questions

-Is the Basset Hound good for apartment living?
+Is the Basset Hound a good apartment dog?

 Is the Basset Hound good for first-time owners?